Degrees and Fields of Study

 All applicants to the Graduate School of Arts and Science (GSAS) are required to submit a complete application for admission.
 A complete application includes the online application, academic transcripts, test scores (if required), letters of recommendation, a résumé or curriculum vitae, a Statement of Academic Purpose, and an application fee.
 Applicants also have the option of providing a short Personal History essay.
 Please refer to the Instructions section of the online application.
 In addition, the department specifically requires the following:

 GRE (all programs except Joint M.A. in Near Eastern Studies/Journalism): GRE general test recommended.
+A writing sample is required for those who do not take the GRE general test.
+Please see instructions below.

 GRE (Joint M.A. in Near Eastern Studies/Journalism): GRE general test required.